Environmental Protection Agency (EPA).

 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to rimsulfuron, EPA considered exposure under the petitioned-for tolerances as well as all existing rimsulfuron tolerances in 40 CFR 180.478.
 EPA assessed dietary exposures from rimsulfuron in food as follows:

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA 1994-1996 and 1998 CSFII.
-As to residue levels in food, EPA assumed tolerance-level residues and 100 percent crop treated (PCT) for all existing and new uses of rimsulfuron.
+In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA's 2003-2008 National Health and Nutrition Examination Survey, What We Eat in America (NHANES/WWEIA).
+As to residue levels in food, EPA assumed that rimsulfuron residues were present at tolerance levels in all commodities for which tolerances have been established or proposed, and that 100% of those crops were treated with rimsulfuron.

 2. Dietary exposure from drinking water.
 The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for rimsulfuron in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of rimsulfuron.
 Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.

-Based on the First Index Reservoir Screening Tool (FIRST) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of rimsulfuron for acute exposures are estimated to be 5.596 parts per billion (ppb) for surface water and 0.016 ppb for ground water; and for chronic exposures are estimated to be 0.120 ppb for surface water and 0.016 ppb for ground water.
+Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS) and Pesticide Root Zone Model Ground Water (PRZM-GW), the estimated drinking water concentrations (EDWCs) of rimsulfuron for chronic exposures for non-cancer assessments are estimated to be 0.38 parts per billion (ppb) for surface water and 19.7 ppb for ground water.

 D. Safety Factor for Infants and Children

 2. Prenatal and postnatal sensitivity.
-In the developmental toxicity in rats, no developmental toxicity was seen at the highest dose tested.
-In the developmental toxicity study in rabbits, and in the 2-generation study in rats, developmental/offspring toxicity was seen in the presence of maternal/systemic toxicity.
-In the rabbit study, fetal effects (production of only two viable fetuses) occurred at a higher dose (1,500 mg/kg/day) than the dose (500 mg/kg/day) resulting in maternal toxicity (death and reduced weight gain).
-In the reproduction study offspring effects (decreased mean body weight in F1 males, decreased body weight gain in F1 females, and decreased daily food consumption in F1 males) also occurred at a higher dose (1,316 mg/kg/day) than the dose (M: 830 mg/kg/day; F: 1,021 mg/kg/day) resulting in parental/systemic toxicity (decreased body weight gain in males and females).
-Consequently, there is no quantitative or qualitative evidence of increased susceptibility following pre- and/or postnatal exposure to rimsulfuron.
+In the developmental toxicity study in rats, no developmental toxicity was seen at the highest dose tested.
+In the developmental toxicity study in rabbits and in the 2-generation reproductive study in rats, developmental and offspring toxicity were seen only in the presence of maternal/systemic toxicity.
+Consequently, there is no evidence of quantitative or qualitative increased susceptibility following pre- and/or postnatal exposures.

 ii.
-There is no indication that rimsulfuron is a neurotoxic chemical and there is no need for a developmental neurotoxicity study or additional UFs to account for neurotoxicity.
+There is no indication that rimsulfuron is a neurotoxic chemical and there is no need for a developmental neurotoxicity study or additional Uncertainty Factor (UF) to account for neurotoxicity.

 iii.
 There is no evidence that rimsulfuron results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.